-With regards to the Specified Domestic Transactions (SDT), tax holiday units of an entity transacting with other units as well as transactions with new manufacturing companies having lower effective corporate tax rate (vide section 115BAB) are also under the purview of India transfer pricing.
+With regards to the Specified Domestic Transactions (SDT), tax holiday units of an entity transacting with other units as well as transactions with new manufacturing companies having lower effective corporate tax rate (vide Section 115BAB) are also under the purview of India transfer pricing.
+SDT provision shall also apply to new co-operative manufacturing societies (vide Section 115BAE) which have been extended concessional tax regime of 15%.